 This situation may be the cause of the heightened interest in UK-based startups by leading companies.

-The Facebook deal follows Google’s recent acquisition of DeepMind for a whopping £400 million, which is another university-spinoff that is currently regarded as one of the leaders in artificial intelligence research and development.
+The Facebook deal follows Google’s recent acquisition of DeepMind for £400 million, which is another university-spinoff that is currently regarded as one of the leaders in artificial intelligence research and development.

 Furthermore, the social media giant is said to be looking forward to increasing its AI presence in the United Kingdom and is expected to purchase more startups in the country.